dengchangtao/_Model/README.md

 # _Model
-Water Distribution Tools based on MIKE URBAN (EPANET compatible) models Used for process automating and delaing with MIKE URBAN models using ArcGIS Arcpy Scripting...
+Water Distribution Tools based on MIKE URBAN (EPANET compatible) models.
+Used for process automating and delaing with MIKE URBAN models using ArcGIS Arcpy Scripting.

-List of python scripts:
+##List of python scripts:
 -Bookmark export from ArcGIS maps
 -Extract centroids from polyline features